ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of codepoints.
 Any new codepoints requiring non-default comparison must add a CBOR tag to the Reference Value describing the desired behaviour.

-If all checks above have been performed successfully then the stateful environment matches.

 ##### Comparison for svn entries